Selling a boat is a bittersweet moment – unless, of course, you’re buying a new boat.

-If you choose to sell it on your own, instead of a trade-in to a dealer, then it’s a good idea to call dealers and brokers to get a feel for the price points boats are selling at.
-Once you figure out where your boat sits, based on age, engine hours, and more, then you’re able to more effectively price what you’re offering.
+If you choose to sell it on your own, instead of a trade-in to a dealer, then it’s a good idea to call dealers and brokers to get a feel for the price points boats are selling at as well as little on how pricing works.
+It also wouldn’t hurt to look up NADA numbers since they, although inaccurate, are usually used by banks for loans.
+Once you figure out where your boat sits, based on age, engine hours, and other details, then you’re able to more effectively price what you’re offering.

 You’ll almost always want to price it higher than what you’ve decided is your “bare minimum.”
-That gives you some negotiation room to make buyers feel like they’re getting a deal.
+That gives you some negotiation room to make potential buyers feel like they’re getting a deal for the best price.